 First products with Green Button 2.0

-The final stage is the submission of Green Button 2.0 to the German national accreditation body, Deutsche Akkreditierungsstelle (DAkkS) as part of the compliance audit programme.
-The first products carrying the Green Label 2.0 are scheduled to be certified at the end of 2021.
+The first products carrying the Green Label 2.0 are scheduled to be certified at the beginning of 2022.

 Questions & Answers